agentlang-ai/agentlang-docs/docs/design-studio/dataflow/events/add-attribute.md

 ### **Step 7: Assign Identifier and Default Value (Optional)**

-Depending on your needs and the platform's capabilities, you might have additional options to consider:
+Depending on your needs, you might have additional options to consider:

-- **Identifier:** You can assign an identifier to the attribute to indicate uniqueness or other characteristics.
-This could include options like "unique," "optional," etc.
 - **Default Value:** You can also assign an optional default value to the attribute, which is used when no specific value is provided.

 ### **Step 8: Review and Verify**

-Take a moment to review the attribute name, type, identifier options, and default value (if applicable) to ensure accuracy.
+Take a moment to review the attribute name, type, and default value (if applicable).

 ### **Step 9: Click "Create"**

-Once you are satisfied with the attribute details, locate the "Create" button within the dialogue box and click on it.
+Locate the "Create" button within the dialogue box and click on it.

 ### **Step 10: Attribute Addition Process**

-After clicking "Create," the platform will process your request and add the new attribute to the selected event.
+After clicking "Create," Design Studio will process your request and add the new attribute to the selected event.

-Depending on the complexity of the event and the platform's performance, the attribute addition process might take a few moments.

 ### **Step 11: Confirmation and Completion**

-Upon successful attribute addition, you will likely receive a confirmation message indicating that the attribute has been added to the event.
+Upon successful attribute addition, you will receive a confirmation message indicating that the attribute has been added to the event.

 ![](img/event-8.png)